 The College is a member of the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the National Association of Independent Colleges and Universities (NAICU), the National Association of College and University Business Officers (NACUBO), the Association of Independent Colleges and Universities of Pennsylvania (AICUP), and the Pennsylvania Association of Colleges and Universities (PACU).

-The Peirce College Board of Trustees approves all certificate, associate, bachelor's, and master's programs.
+The Peirce College Board of Trustees approves all master's, bachelor's, and associate degrees and certificate programs.

 DISCLAIMER